mbrioski/Vagrant-Lamp-Stack/README.md

 - Install git (sudo apt-get install git)

 ##Install
-Fork and clone, if you want to add some configuration, or just clone this repo:
+Fork and clone, if you want to change some configuration, or just clone this repo:
 ```
 git clone git@github.com:ridesoft/Vagrant-Lamp-Stack.git yourprojectname
 ```